ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 * Table of contents
 {:toc}

-## Remark
+## Remarks

 {:.no_toc}

+1. In case you would like to only run the simulation environment, it is enough to [download and run the SMB docker image](docker_installation.md). <br />
+Alternatively, you can follow the steps below to set the simulation up in an Ubuntu 20.04 environment.

-The SMB software consists of two parts: core and hardware related.
+2. The SMB software is split up in two parts: non-hardware and hardware related. <br />

-If you want to use the system on a real SMB robot with real sensors and actuators, the [hardware related part](../robot-operation/installation_hw_packages.md) should be installed **on top of the core part**.
-This document contains the instructions about SMB core software, which also contains the simulation environment.
+If you want to use the system on a real SMB robot with real sensors and actuators, the [hardware related part](../robot-operation/installation_hw_packages.md) should be installed **on top of the non-hardware part**.
+This document contains the instructions about SMB non-hardware related software, which also contains the simulation environment.

 ## Prerequisites